 - Playing with power controls

-Sometimes, while you wash your car minor collision can happen like starching, shattering or distortion or rendering, leaving your side mirrors inoperable.
+Sometimes, while you wash your car minor collisions can happen like starching, shattering or distortion, or rendering, leaving your side mirrors inoperable.

 Side view mirror replacement can be to either of two services: replacing the entire mirror part, including the internal mechanisms, or replacing the mirror found in the casing.